CristianPQ/checkout-with-rules/README.md

 - Rules config: If the changes are something really consistent it may be convenient to configure a database to store the products and rulse configuration so it's not required to restart the app to update the config each time.

-- Add Restful API test for proper error handling
+- API Rest: Add test for proper error handling

+- API Rest: add input validation with Joi

+- Rules: It can be improved by using classes and inheritance, an interface or abstract classes so each rule extends/implements a predefined class/interface